splunk/public-o11y-docs/gdi/opentelemetry/components/cloudfoundry-receiver.rst

 * ``uaa.username``. :strong:`Required`.
 Name of the UAA user.
 * ``uaa.password``. :strong:`Required`.
 Password of the UAA user.

-To understand how to authenticate the RLP gateway, see :ref:`cloudfoundry-receiver-authenticate`.
-The ``rlp_gateway`` configuration section also inherits configuration options from the :new-page:`HTTP Client Configuration <https://github.com/open-telemetry/opentelemetry-collector/tree/main/config/confighttp#client-configuration>`.
+To understand how to use these settings, see :ref:`cloudfoundry-receiver-authenticate`.
+Note that the ``rlp_gateway`` configuration section also inherits configuration options from the :new-page:`HTTP Client Configuration <https://github.com/open-telemetry/opentelemetry-collector/tree/main/config/confighttp#client-configuration>`.

 Configuration examples
 --------------------------------------------